gramineproject/gramine/Documentation/performance.rst

    multiple files will be written).

 #.
 Run ``perf report -i <data file>`` (see :ref:`perf` above).

+Some applications might run for long time or run always (e.g. redis) generating huge perf data.
+In such cases, user may want to exit the application in between of execution.
+Hard killing the application will mess up perf data.
+Instead add ``sys.enable_sigterm_injection = true`` in application manifest file and terminate application using command ``kill <pid>``.

 *Note*: The accuracy of this tool is unclear (though we had positive experiences using the tool so far).
 The SGX profiling works by measuring the value of